k-nuth/kth/docs/utxo-store-api-requirements.md

   It must either **carry the certification across atomically**, or **mark it dirty before mutating and restore it only on completion**. #600 covers batches;
   compaction and rotation need the equivalent rule unless they are crash-atomic.
-- **the in-flight batch marker** (#600) — records that a mutation of the set began and did not complete delta, deletions and height recoverably.
+- **the transition record** (#600) — records that a mutation of the set began and was never recorded as finished.
+One versioned, checksummed value in one property, so publication is a single put and is atomic by construction; "clean" is the absence of the key.
+It is the authority on **whether** the last transition finished, never on **how** to repair one that did not.

+  KTH's durability guarantee here is the **weakest of four barriers** — the LMDB environment, the contents of the rev files, the directory entries naming them, and the UTXO store — and is reported as KTH's own rather than borrowed from whichever store was asked last.
+A barrier the platform does not have is reported as that; a barrier that was attempted and failed is fatal, on every platform.

 Neither substitutes for the other.
 The first says the database was ever known sound; the second says whether the last thing done to it finished.